AriizumiKW/NavieBayes-SentimentAnalysis/README.md

 [——University of Michigan Sentiment Analysis competition on Kaggle](https://www.kaggle.com/)
 [——Twitter Sentiment Corpus by Niek Sanders](http://www.sananalytics.com/lab/twitter-sentiment/)

-This code written for fun.
 Only with 75% success rate.
-我写着玩的。成功率75%左右，你们随意看看。
+成功率75%左右。

 How to use the data set?
 1. The data set contains 1,578,627 classified tweets.
 I choose 100,000 of them to be testing set, and the rest to be traing set.